ainsleyrutterford/Hackintosh/README.md

     - Booted back into the `Hackintosh` drive to continue with the update.
 - Updated as usual via System Preferences and all went smoothly.

-## Triple Boot
+## Adding Ubuntu boot option to OpenCore

-Logged into Ubuntu and used the disks settings application to rename the `EFI` partition.
+The Windows boot option was automatically available and worked perfectly.
+Ubuntu seemed available too but was called `NO NAME` and I could not boot to it.
+I logged into Ubuntu and used the disks settings application to rename the `EFI` partition.
 This changed it from `NO NAME` to `UBUNTU` in the OpenCore boot menu.

-Followed [this guide](https://medium.com/macoclock/guide-multiboot-dualboot-opencore-with-windows-macos-linux-kextcache-131e96784c3f) and (looked at [this guide](https://github.com/sarkrui/Hackintosh-Z390-Aorus-Pro-9700K-RX580/wiki/How-to-add-a-boot-entry-in-OpenCore) too).
+However, I still could not get this `UBUNTU` option to work like the `Windows` one was by default.
+So I followed [this guide](https://medium.com/macoclock/guide-multiboot-dualboot-opencore-with-windows-macos-linux-kextcache-131e96784c3f) and (looked at [this guide](https://github.com/sarkrui/Hackintosh-Z390-Aorus-Pro-9700K-RX580/wiki/How-to-add-a-boot-entry-in-OpenCore) too).

+- Booted into `OpenShell.efi` and noting down all of the partitions that corresponded to the each operating system.
 - Couldn't mount Linux EFI using [MountEFI](https://github.com/corpnewt/MountEFI) so ended up using `distutil` as recommended [here](https://www.insanelymac.com/forum/topic/344324-opencore-last-step-problem-please-help/):
     - Used `distutil list` to list all connected disks.
     - Linux was `disk2` and the `EFI` was partition `1` so I used `sudo distutil mount disk2s1`.
     - You can later unmount with `sudo distutil unmount disk2s1`.
+- Ended up with these values:

 ```
 FS0: Linux
 PciRoot(0x0)/Pci(0x17,0x0)/Sata(0x0,0xFFFF,0x0)/HD(1,GPT,A1A31A26-6614-44CD-9E03-A145082203FD,0x800,0x100000)/\EFI\ubuntu\grubx64.efi

-FS1: Mac

 FS8: Windows
 PciRoot(0x0)/Pci(0x1D,0x0)/Pci(0x0,0x0)/NVMe(0x1,B0-29-A6-44-8B-44-1B-00)/\EFI\Microsoft\Boot\bootmgfw.efi
 ```
+- Mounted the Hackintosh `EFI` again and edited the `config.plist`:
+    - Added a new entries in `MISC > Entries` with the correct `Path` and `Name` and setting `Enabled` to `True` (one entry for Linux, one entry for Windows).
+    - For some reason, the `Windows` entry did not work in the OpenCore menu (it appeared but would not boot, although the original `Windows` was still present and did boot).
+The new `Linux` entry boots perfectly (but the old `UBUNTU` still doesn't work).

 ### OpenCanopy

-Followed Dortania guide and this guide.
+Followed the [Dortania OpenCanopy guide](https://dortania.github.io/OpenCore-Post-Install/cosmetic/gui.html#setting-up-opencore-s-gui) and set `MISC > Boot > PickerVariant` to `Default`.